yuvalmaor/devops-portfolio/README.md

 ## Overview

-This repository contains the source code and configuration files for the `yuvaldevops` DevOps application.
-This application is designed to streamline and automate various DevOps tasks, including CI/CD pipelines, infrastructure provisioning, monitoring, and logging.
+This repository contains the source code and configuration files for the `Todo` DevOps application.
+This application is designed to streamline and provide source for DevOps full pipeline. including CI/CD pipelines, infrastructure provisioning, monitoring, and logging.

 ## Architecture